 Tackling the gender pay gap?

-A new wave of technology companies are now looking at innovative ways to further utilize VR in the workplace.
+A new wave of technology companies are now looking at innovative ways to further utilise VR in the workplace.
 For example, Vantage Point has developed a VR-based training platform to deliver immersive anti-sexual harassment training for companies.

 Its training walks users through a number of situations, such as an office party where the lines between the personal and the professional are blurred, with the user choosing how to react to specific comments and actions.